 The golf club/bowling club/sports club/council is still watering their lawn during the day, is that right?

+Water restriction levels 1, 2 and 3 apply to residential properties only.
+They do not apply to sports clubs used by the public or commercial businesses and in this situation they are exempt.
 Some golf courses and sport grounds have their own bores that they get their water from, which means they are not using mains water.

-It is a difficult challenge – as our councils want to play their part in conserving water as much as possible, but at the same time they don’t want our parks and gardens to die, as it would mean that the grass would need to be resown next autumn.
+Councils take steps to conserve water during summer, such as watering at night so the soil better retains the moisture.
+Councils want to play their part in conserving water as much as possible, but at the same time they don’t want our parks and gardens to die, as it would mean that the grass would need to be re-sown next autumn.
 This would put winter sports at risk and cost ratepayers large amounts of money to repair community assets.

 If you have any concerns about unattended watering of council facilities, please contact your local council.